-Crossroads Law acknowledges and appreciates links to the Crossroads Law website.
-Links should go directly to the homepage at Crossroads Law.
-Linking directly to other pages within the site or framing content on the site is prohibited without the prior written consent of Crossroads Law.
+Crossroads Law acknowledges and appreciates links to this Website.
+Links should go directly to the homepage at Crossroads Law (www.crossroadslaw.ca).
+Linking directly to other pages within the Website or framing content on the Website is prohibited without the prior written consent of Crossroads Law.

 Links to Third Party Sites

-The Crossroads Law website has been designed to be a resource for information on matters that might be of interest to current or potential clients.
-As a result, there may be links contained on the website that link to third party sites.
-These links are provided for convenience only, and in no way mean that Crossroads Law endorses or recommends the information contained in any linked websites, or guarantees its accuracy, timeliness, or fitness for any specific purpose.
+The Website has been designed to be a resource for information on matters that might be of interest to current or potential clients.
+As a result, there may be links contained on the Website to third party sites.
+These links are provided for convenience only, and in no way mean that Crossroads Law endorses or recommends the information contained within those linked websites, nor do we guarantee its accuracy, timeliness, or fitness for any specific purpose.
 Crossroads Law takes no responsibility for the content or practices of third-party sites.

 Limitation of Liability